 I’m a former newspaper journalist who is now free to be frivolous.
-I write humorous mysteries and aim to produce two novels and a box set in 2018.
+I write humorous mysteries.
+I’m trying to put out three novels a year.
+I’m on target this year with two out already and a box set on preorder.

 I also managed to put out three novels in 2017, along with cementing my relationships with platforms such as Amazon, Apple, Kobo, and Barnes and Noble.
 I took baby steps in 2016 with just one novel and a couple of collections while I was learning the ins-and-outs of digital publishing.

 I’m pleased my backlist is growing.
 My aim is to produce eBooks and print-on-demand paperbacks much faster than a traditional publisher is able and produce a product that’s just as professional as trad.

 I keep abreast of current indie-publishing trends by listening almost daily to craft and marketing podcasts from the U.S., Britain and Australia.
 I’ve read dozens of craft books, done a number of writing workshops and I read widely across my chosen genre.

 I’ve teamed up with a great cover artist, Maria Connors, and worked already with an editor in New Zealand.
 I format my books with Vellum, which does a very professional job.